-- 8.5 Upon escalation to Stage 2, the complaint will be reviewed by a Panel of three, namely one Executive Director, one Customer Member from the Customer Experience Committee and one Non-Executive Director who will Chair the Panel.
+- At Stage 2, the complaint will be reviewed by a Panel of three, namely one Executive Director, one Customer Member from the Customer Experience Committee and one Non-Executive Director from our Group Board or an Independent Committee Member from our Customer Experience Committee, who will Chair the Panel.
 The Executive Director will usually be independent to the service directorate to emphasise that an open, honest and fair review is undertaken.
-In complex or detailed technical cases it may assist the customer and the panel process by having the service Executive Director participate in the panel for complaints arising within their service area.
-In addition a colleague from the Complaints & Compliments Team will also be in attendance to take notes which will be sent to the complainant with the Panel's findings. - 8.6 The usual approach will be to hold Panel Reviews face-to-face at Coastline House, Redruth.
+In complex or detailed technical cases, it may assist the customer and the Panel process by having the service Executive Director participate in the Panel for complaints arising within their service area.
+In addition, a colleague from the Complaints Team will be in attendance to take notes which will be sent to the complainant with the Panel's findings. - The usual approach will be to hold Panel Reviews face-to-face at Coastline House, Redruth.
 Alternatively, dependent on the customer's wishes or in line with their identified individual needs, a Panel Review may be held remotely via video conferencing such as Teams.
-Where a customer is unable or does not wish to attend Coastline House we will consider arrangements for a member of our Executive Team to attend (replacing the Panel of three)

-along with the Head of Governance, Risk and Assurance or Assistant Company Secretary to take notes, a copy of which will be sent with the findings.
+Where a customer is unable or does not wish to attend Coastline House, we will consider arrangements for a member of our Executive Team to attend (replacing the Panel of three) along with a member of the Complaints Team, to take notes, a copy of which will be sent with the findings.